bennett1412/instaPhoto/README.md

 # insta_photo

-A flutter app to view pictures and bookmark them.
+A flutter app to view pictures.

 ## Running the project